tbonza/GatherNews/README.rst

     http://feeds.reuters.com/Reuters/worldNews
     http://rss.cnn.com/rss/money_latest.rss

-You can then gather the news using the load_db() methods:
+You can then gather the news using the load_db() method:

 .. code-block:: pycon